 While you are waiting for your speakers, you may wish to prepare any slides or content you are planning on screen sharing during the session.

-To do so, click on the Share screen button and select the screen (displayed content) you want to add to the studio:
+If you are planning on screen sharing a PowerPoint presentation, you can click on the button and select the screen (displayed content) you want to add to the studio:

 Shared screen content will appear as a separate item in the Speakers section.